rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 Here we can see, sure enough, that `pair` is passed in linear memory and this function only has a single argument, not two.
 This argument is a pointer into linear memory which stores the `x` and `y` fields.

+The Diplomat project has [compiled a much more comprehensive overview][quirks] than this and it's recommended to check that out if you're curious for an even deeper dive.

 ## What hasn't this been fixed?